tomsato42/NowPlayingOnMenubar/README.md

 When you download applications from the internet that are not from the Mac App Store or not signed by an identified developer, macOS's built-in security feature, Gatekeeper, will prevent them from opening by default.
 This is a crucial security measure designed to protect your system from potentially malicious software.

 **This application is currently unsigned.** Therefore, when you first attempt to open it after downloading, you will likely encounter a warning message such as "App can't be opened because it is from an unidentified developer."

-**Proceed with caution.** Only run applications from sources you trust.
-If you understand the risks and wish to proceed, you can bypass Gatekeeper using the following steps:

-1. Locate the application icon in Finder.
-2.  **Right-click** (or Control-click) the the application icon.
-3. Select "Open" from the contextual menu.
-4. In the dialog that appears, you will now see an "Open" button.
-Click it to launch the application.

-After performing these steps once, you should be able to open the application normally by double-clicking it.

 ## Compatibility